Best Smart Plugs for Home Office Automation in 2026

 • Apple HomeKit support alongside Alexa and Google — rare in Kasa's lineup

-• Best per-plug price when purchased as a 4-pack
+• Best per-plug price on this list at 4-pack pricing

 • Compact mini form factor keeps the adjacent outlet free